okta/okta-developer-docs/packages/@okta/vuepress-site/docs/reference/architecture-center/mmod/overview/index.md

 * Configuring multiple Okta orgs to the same standards
 * Detecting changes between Okta orgs and resynchronising them

-Upon completing the lab, you will have a firm understanding of how to automate Okta and keep environments in sync.
+Upon completing the lab, you'll have a firm understanding of how to automate Okta and keep environments in sync.

 ## What Okta technologies are used?